 This year, a number of brokers with account holders who are our stockholders will be "householding" our proxy materials.
-A single Notice and, if applicable, a single set of our proxy materials, will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
+A single Notice and, if applicable, a single copy of our annual report and our proxy materials, will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.

-If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice and, if applicable, a single set of proxy materials, please notify your broker or contact us.
-To contact us, direct your written request to: Agios Pharmaceuticals, Inc., 88 Sidney Street, Cambridge, MA 02139, Attention: Corporate Secretary, 617-649-8600 or contact Investor Relations at 617-649-8600.
+If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice and, if applicable, a separate set of proxy materials in the future, please notify your broker or contact us.
+If you wish to receive a separate set of proxy materials for this year's Annual Meeting, we will deliver them promptly upon written or oral request.
 Stockholders who currently receive multiple copies of the Notice, and, if applicable, our annual report and other proxy materials at their addresses and would like to request "householding" of their communications should contact their brokers or us.
+To contact us, direct your written request to: Agios Pharmaceuticals, Inc., 88 Sidney Street, Cambridge, MA 02139, Attention: Corporate Secretary, 617-649-8600 or contact Investor and Public Relations at 617-649-8600.